Calle Rosén: Playing career

 After attending the Avalanche 2019 training camp, Rosén was among the last cuts reassigned to begin the 2019–20 season with AHL affiliate, the Colorado Eagles.
 After 13 games with the Eagles, Rosén received his first recall to the Avalanche and made his debut, registering an assist, in a 4–1 victory over the Edmonton Oilers on 27 November 2019.
 In a third-pairing role, he added 2 assists through 8 games before he was returned to the AHL.
 With an expanded role with the Colorado Eagles, Rosén was unable to match his previous seasons offensive totals, recording 3 goals and 15 points through 35 games.
 At the NHL trade deadline, he was re-acquired by the Toronto Maple Leafs in exchange for goaltender Michael Hutchinson on 24 February 2020.
 He was immediately assigned to report to former AHL club, the Toronto Marlies, however before appearing with the Marlies was recalled to the Maple Leafs, after an injury to fellow defenseman Jake Muzzin.

 Having concluded his contract with the Maple Leafs, on 30 July 2021, Rosén was signed as a free agent to a one-year, two-way contract with the St. Louis Blues.

-During the season, Rosén scored his first two goals with St. Louis in a 8-3 win over the Nashville Predators on 17 April 2022, while also adding an assist.
+During the season, Rosén scored his first two goals with St. Louis in a 8–3 win over the Nashville Predators on 17 April 2022, while also adding an assist.

-In the 2023–24 season, Rosén spent the majority of the campaign with the AHL’s Springfield Thunderbirds and notched 33 points in 68 games.
+In the 2023–24 season, Rosén spent the majority of the campaign with the AHL's Springfield Thunderbirds and notched 33 points in 68 games.
 His 31 assists paced all Thunderbirds defensemen and placed third among blueliners in points.
-Rosen added 6 further appearances for the Blues and chipped in one assist.
+Rosen added six further appearances for the Blues and chipped in one assist.

 Following three seasons within the Blues organization, Rosén left as a free agent and was signed to a one-year, two-way contract in a return to the Colorado Avalanche, on 1 July 2024.
 In the season, Rosén was assigned to add a veteran presence on the blueline with AHL affiliate, the Colorado Eagles.
 He registered 34 points in 62 games with the Eagles, his 10 goals marked an AHL single-season career high and ranked second among Colorado defensemen.
 In nine Calder Cup Playoff games, Rosen tallied four points and helped the Eagles reach Game 7 of the Western Conference Final.

 As a free agent at the conclusion of his contract with the Avalanche, Rosén was signed to a one-year, two-way contract with the Washington Capitals on 2 July 2025.
-Four months later, on 3 November, Rosén was traded to the Blues in exchange for Corey Schueneman.
+Four months later, on 3 November, Rosén was traded by the Capitals in a return to the St. Louis Blues in exchange for Corey Schueneman.